Temperature Rise In Urban Centres

 Earth’s Temperature Marks The Hottest Decade On Record

 A yearly assessment of Earth climate done by the World Meteorological Organisation (WMO) underscored the stakes at 2 weeks of talks aimed at shoring up the 2015 Paris Agreement.
-The conclusions show the Average temperature for 5-years (2015-2019) and 10-years (2010-2019) period are highest on record.
+The conclusions show the Average temperature for 5-years (2015-2019) and 10-years (2010-2019) period is highest on record.
 Seawater is 26% more acidic than at the commencement of the industrial era, diminishing marine systems.

 Arctic sea-ice neared record low.
 Climate change is a key reason for the rise in global hunger and affected more than 820 million people in 2018.
 Weather disasters displaced millions and hit the rainfall pattern from India to Russia.
 Reports also noted that surges in sea temperatures known as a marine heatwave, which destroy marine life, are more common.
 The concentration of carbon dioxide in the atmosphere hit a record level of 407.8 ppm in 2018 and continues to rise.